-When we first started REID, these energy balls became a staple in our house.
+When we first started the transition to lower glutamate foods, these energy balls became a staple in our house.
 They were easy to travel with, served as a great accompaniment to a smoothie for breakfast, worked in lunchboxes, and also made a nice treat after dinner.
 With time the recipe morphed because these easy energy balls acted as a great vessel to hide dried herbs in.
 Please don’t be afraid to adapt this recipe, add new ingredients, and increase the nutritional density of these little treats.

 2 cup.
 Gluten-Free Oatmeal